KadamShweta04/SAT/server/README.md

 ### Build documentation

+The documentation is checked in at build/docs/latex/Researchproject_Mirco_Haug.pdf

 run `sudo apt install graphviz plantuml` to install the runtime requirements which are not installable via pip.

+run `pipenv install -d` to install all the development dependencies including sphinx etc.

 `make html` in the root directory generates the sphinx documentation and outputs it at build/docs